pdera/pdera.github.io/index.md

 <div class="splitright">
 <div class="box">
-I am a Assistant Research Scientist in the Earth and Environmental Sciences Department at the University of Michigan.
+I am an Associate Professor in the Hawaii Institute of Geophysics and Planetology at the University of Hawaii at Manoa.
-My research interests are broad, but focus mainly on understanding the thermodynamics and evolution of the Earth's mantle, now and early in Earth's history.
+My research interests are focus mainly on understanding the effects of extreme pressure and temperature on the structure and properties of materials in the context of Deep Earth geophysics and materials science.
 </div>
 </div>